SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Obovate, Dark Green, Yellow, Deciduous.
+Leaves Obovate, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Inconspicuous.
 Green.
 Flowers in Winter.
 Has perfect flowers (male and female parts in each flower).

 Brown or Mostly Green Winged Seed, Small (0.25 - 0.50 inches), fruiting in Spring.

 Bark Dark Brown or Dark Gray, Exfoliating, Furrowed or Ridged.